Patryk27/strolle/README.md

 There are some tricks that Strolle could employ to support higher resolutions in the future, though.

+## Roadmap

+- support for normal mapping
+- support for ReSTIR GI validation
+- support for importance sampling emissive materials
+- support for multi-bounce global illumination
+- (better) validation for ReSTIR DI reservoirs (to avoid artifacts caused by moving lights)
+- (better) support for specular materials
+- (better) support for higher resolutions
+- (better) support for lots of lights

 ## Algorithms

 Notable algorithms implemented in Strolle include: